quailjs/quail/docs/index.rst

 Tests
 -----

 At the core of QUAIL are **tests**.
-Tests search for a single type of accessibility problem, and they are all defined in the file `src/resources/tests.json`.
+Tests search for a single type of accessibility problem, and they are all defined in the file `src/resources/tests.yaml` (a JSON version is available in `dist/tests.json` - `read more about building these files <build.html>`_).
 For example, one of the most common accessibility problems out there is an image missing an `alt` attribute (which allows users with screen readers to hear a description of the image).
-The test definition in the `tests.json` file looks like this:
+The test definition in the `tests.yaml` file looks like this:

 .. code-block:: js

-    "imgHasAlt": {
-        "type": "selector",
-        "selector": "img:not(img[alt])",
-        "severity": "severe"
-    },
-    ....
+    imgHasAlt:
+      selector: "img:not(img[alt])"
+      tags:
+        - "image"
+        - "content"
+      testability: 1
+      type: "selector"
+      guidelines:
+        508:
+          - "a"
+        wcag:
+          1.1.1:
+            techniques:
+              - "F65"
+              - "H37"
+      title:
+        en: "Image elements must have an \"alt\" attribute"
+      description:
+        en: "All <code>img</code> elements must have an alt attribute" ....

 The **test name** in this example is "imgHasAlt," which is the unique label for the test.
 These are used in creating guidelines.
 There are at least two definitions for each test:
-  - **Type** - QUAIL has some default test types to simplify the process of writing test definitions.
+  - **type** - QUAIL has some default test types to simplify the process of writing test definitions.
 The simplest is a *selector*, which just takes a jQuery/Sizzle-compatable selector and finds all items that match that selector.
 For *selector* tests, we also must define the selector to use (in this case, `img:not(img[alt])`).
-  - **Severity** - The default severity level.
+  - **severity** - The default severity level.
 Severity is a measure of how certain we are a test will not create false positives:
-    - **Severe** - We are 100% certain that this test is always correct.
+    - **severe** - We are 100% certain that this test is always correct.
 If an image is missing its `alt` attribute, it's missing its `alt` attribute.
-    - **Moderate** - We are mostly certain this test is correct.
+    - **moderate** - We are mostly certain this test is correct.
 This is usually found for content-related tests, like testing to see if a block of text is written at or below a certain grade level.
-    - **Suggestion** - We cannot test for this, but can suggest things to manually review.
+    - **suggestion** - We cannot test for this, but can suggest things to manually review.
 For exmaple, we cannot test that content in a Flash object is accessible, but we can point out that a flash object is there and link to appropriate guidelines on making accessible flash.
+  - **guidelines** - A list of pre-defined guidelines (right now, either 508 or WCAG 2.0) including:
+    - **techinques** - The WCAG techniques aligned with this test
+    - **configuration** - Optional configuration options for this test only specific to this test.
+  - **title** - The human-readable title of the test, prefixed by language code.
+  - **description** - The human-readable description of the test, prefixed by language code.

 Guidelines
 ----------